teach-plt/plt-errata/README.md

 p.
 92: in the last rule for `ifeq L`, the code pointer should become `P+1` when `v != 0`

 ### Chapter 6, Code Generation

 p.
+103: "The last case takes case of ..." → "takes care of"

+p.
+108 l.
+5: _funtypeJVM(...)_ has one extra parenthesis at the end.

+p.
 108:  there is a `&lt;` in the class file template which should just be `<`.